Election 2024

 Of Councilmember Morasco: during his tenure, he approved to close Escondido East Valley Public Branch Library in 2011 and to outsource public library operations of Escondido Public Library to an out-of-state company, Library Systems and Services, in 2017.
 He also approved to undo Escondido campaign finance reforms to benefit his and his party campaigns in 2021, including his son-in-law in his then campaign for Mayor.

-And he approved to criminalize our unhoused community without offering sufficient housing solutions and community-based services to address homelessness in Escondido.
+And he approved to criminalize our unhoused community while cutting homeless funding and without offering sufficient housing solutions and community-based services to address homelessness in Escondido.

 Measure I